mythrik03/Website/README.md

-## Welcome to Mythri's Website
+## About Holo Taco

-You can use the [editor on GitHub](https://github.com/mythrik03/Website/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can visit the [Holo Taco website](https://github.com/mythrik03/Website/edit/main/README.md) for more information and to purchase the nail polish.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.